apryakhin/legion.stanford.edu/profiling.md

 ### Legion Prof Troubleshooting

-If you access try to access `index.html` locally (by opening `file:///.../index.html`), you may run into issues if you use Google Chrome.
+If you try to access `index.html` locally (by opening `file:///.../index.html`), you may run into issues if you use Google Chrome.
 We recommend using Firefox or Safari, or accessing your profile over a remote web server.
 Alternately, you can spin up a simple web server